FarronF/limerick-council-meetings/meetings/2020/07/03-Adjourned Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 25th February 2020.md

 the nomination.
 Councillor Novak thanked her family for their support and looked forward

-to working with the Elected Members.---
+to working with the Elected Members.
+---
 3

 Councillor O’Donoghue then addressed the Meeting and thanked the Mayor for the